 7. Rich Dad Poor Dad by Robert T Kiyosaki

 Examining the notion that “the poor and the middle-class work for money, but the rich have money work for them,” Kiyosaki’s book provides a compelling and unique economic perspective on how we are taught to earn money.
 Focusing on investing in assets, managing time, and avoiding liability spending, Rich Dad Poor Dad aims to educate the supposed misinformed folk who have been taught (and continue teaching their kids) that you need a high base income to earn money.
 A captivating read for those wanting to invest as efficiently as possible and protect their cash.

 8. The Richest Man In Babylon by George S. Clason

 Considered to be one of the most influential works around thrift, financial planning, and personal wealth, The Richest Man in Babylon is for those wanting to learn the old-school basics of money.
 Clason taps into canonical examples of ancient financial success, sharing bible-style, Babylonian parables to set readers on the path to a prosperous life.
 A particularly good read for those who want to earn more while hanging on to what they already have.

 9. Think and Grow Rich by Napoleon Hill

-Ever wondered what you might learn if you researched the success 40 male millionaires?
+Ever wondered what you might learn if you researched the success of 40 male millionaires?
 Lucky for you, Napoleon Hill has done the bulk of the work already.
 Think and Grow Rich, or, “the most important financial book ever written,” helps readers identify their ‘edge,’ while passing on a wealth of knowledge around regaining your confidence, standing out, and becoming hugely successful.
 Another one for the money-motivated type.